Los Dug Dug's: From Tijuana to Mexico City

 They started making a name for themselves; as Alex Lora (from El Tri) has recalled, members of other bands would go to their shows and get ideas for their own.
 The success in Mexico City was so big that TV stations asked them to perform and record songs for their shows, especially kids' shows.
-"Chicotito si", a chidlren's song, became their debut single.
+"Chicotito si", a children's song, became their debut single.
 The band was signed to RCA and released several singles, including cover versions of "California Dreamin'" and "Hanky Panky."

 The band returned to Tijuana in 1968 and played a regular gig at the club Sans Sous Ci.
 Here they were noticed by Frank Mangano, an American tourist, who paid for the band to move to New York City.